Legal

 - logos, brand marks, or trading-name references;

-- inappropriate content of any kind (this includes nudity, content suggesting romantic or sexual availability, or content that would not be appropriate in a professional or educational context).
+- inappropriate content of any kind, including nudity, content suggesting romantic or sexual availability, or content that would not be appropriate in a professional or educational context.

 7. Qualifications and claims